EricElmoznino/encoder_dimensionality/README.md

 ---
 # To Do
+- Do CNNs with high-dimensional concept manifolds have projections along classification readout directions that cluster around their mean?
+Basically testing GOCL's theory that this is one reason why high-dimensional manifolds are good.
+    - Make a 3D tensor that is of shape #concepts X #concepts X #models+layers.
+The value at cell ijk will be what the average projection of concept-i samples along the unit-vector from concept-i's centroid to concept-j's centroid, for model/layer k.
+We can then see how different directions in this tensor relate to effective dimensionality.
 - Histograms/KDEs of voxel-wise encoding accuracies as a function of dimensionality.
 Does the entire distribution shift to the right?
 Is the change restricted to the tails?
 - Counter-example where dimensionality is high but performance is bad.
 - Intrinsic dimensionality.
 Is this phenomenon specific to the embedding dimensionality only?